Key takeaways

 Jacob Kujala, senior product manager, U.S. Bancorp Investments

 Owners can purchase a policy that funds a specific outcome they’re trying to achieve or can potentially use a policy to fund multiple objectives.
 For example, the company may take out a policy that includes key person insurance for $1,000,000.
-Three quarters of that policy could be used to offset the financial loss to the business if the employee passes away, and the remainder could go to the key person’s spouse as a salary continuation.
+Three quarters of that policy could be used to offset the financial loss to the business if the employee passes away, while the remainder could go to the key person’s spouse as a salary continuation.

-Term policy or permanent policy?
+Should business owners go with a term policy or permanent policy?

 Other considerations for life insurance for business owners

-• Beneficiaries: Kujala suggests that business owners work with tax and legal advisors when choosing beneficiaries.
-“For key person policies, the business is going to want to be the owner of the policy,” he says.
-In other situations, like buy/sell planning, the partner(s), the business itself, or a trust could be the owners and/or beneficiaries of the policy.
+In other situations, like buy/sell planning, the partner(s), the business itself or a trust could be the owners and/or beneficiaries of the policy.
 “Without proper ownership and accounting, you can lose one of the biggest benefits for life insurance and the death benefit could become taxable.
 It’s important to get tax and legal professionals involved,” Kujala adds.

-• Buy-sell value: The appropriate face amount of your policy is generally determined by the strategy for which you're using it.
+The appropriate face amount of your policy is generally determined by the strategy for which you're using it.
 Nicoski says if you're creating a buy-sell agreement, you'll need to get a business valuation.
 “Have the valuation done regularly,” he says.
 “When you start your business, it may be worth a million dollars.
 Five years later, the business could be worth four million.
 You’ll want to get more coverage.”

 Both Nicoski and Kujala say that consulting a financial advisor can help you navigate the process.
 “An advisor can open up different discussions and identify risks that the business owner might not have been thinking about,” says Kujala.
 “Trusted advisors, CPAs, and attorneys can help strategize concepts that address those risks.
 The advisor is uniquely qualified to help the owner determine the policy type that best matches up with the strategy.
 They may also help the business owner find the premium dollars to fund their policies, too.”